The Masked Singer (American TV series) season 9: Contestants

 The contestants in this season are reported to have a combined 95,231,000 records sold, 28 Emmy nominations, 26 books, 10 gold albums, six Grammy wins, five lifetime achievement awards, five medals, four Golden Globe nominations, four stars on the Hollywood Walk of Fame, and two Tony Award nominations.

+One mask, "French Hen", was revealed in promotional material prior to the airing of the season, but did not participate in the season.
+Although nothing has been officially revealed about the celebrity participant, Variety has reported that a celebrity exited the season after testing positive for COVID-19, which ultimately led to Debbie Gibson's participation.